Vernon Township, New Jersey: Local government

-As of 2024, the Mayor is Anthony L. Rossi, whose term of office ends December 31, 2027.
-Members of the Vernon Township Council are Council President Patrick Rizzuto (2025), Council Vice President Natalie Buccieri (2025), Jessica DeBenedetto (2025; elected to serve an unexpired term), William J. Higgins (2027) and Bradley D. Sparta (2027).
+As of 2026, the Mayor is Anthony L. Rossi, whose term of office ends December 31, 2027.
+Members of the Vernon Township Council are Council President William J. Higgins (2028), Council Vice President Sandra Ooms (2030), Patrick Rizzuto (2030), Bradley Sparta (2028), and Carl Contino (2030), who is the youngest official to serve on the Council.

 In February 2023, Peg Distasi was appointed to the seat expiring in December 2025 that had been held by Bryan Lynch; the seat will come up for election in November 2023 for the balance of the term.
 In the November 2023 general election, Jessica DeBenedetto was elected to serve the balance of the term of office.

 In November 2022, the council appointed Joe Tadrick to fill the seat expiring in December 2023 that had been held by Harry Shortway the previous month due to health issues.

 In October 2021, the Township Council selected Michael Furrey to fill the seat expiring in December 2023 that had been held by Kelly Weller until she stepped down from office earlier that month after announcing that she was moving out of the township.
 Furrey served on an interim basis until the November 2022 general election, when Bradley D. Sparta was elected to serve the balance of the term of office.

 The Township Council selected Toni Cilli in January 2021 to fill the seat held by Jean Murphy running to December 2021.

 Andrew Pitsker took office in July 2020 after being chosen to fill the seat expiring in December 2021 that had been held until Mark Van Tassel left office the previous month.
 Pitsker served on an interim basis until the November 2020 general election, when he was elected to serve the remainder of the term.

 Four members of the governing body were elected in May 2011 and took office on July 1, 2011, Jean Murphy was elected in November 2014 just beating Edward Dunn.